-In the past few years, energy prices in the UK have hit record highs.
-One way to reduce your energy bills is to choose more energy-efficient appliances.
+In the past few years, energy prices in the UK have hit record highs, and lots of people are looking for ways to keep their energy bills to a minimum.
+One way to do this is to choose more energy-efficient appliances.

 Thankfully, the technology used in washing machines is advancing, helping them get your clothes just as clean as before but without using so much electricity.
-Most washers on the markets these days are A-rated for energy usage, and some have a special A-30% rating, meaning they’re 30% more energy efficient than a standard A-rated machine.
+Most washers on the markets these days are A-rated for energy usage.
+However, within this energy efficiency rating there is quite a lot of variation,and some models are significantly more efficient than others.

 The Most Energy Efficient Washing Machines in the UK